Marker Wadden

 This ecological challenge is not only affecting the Netherlands but resonates globally.

 The Marker Wadden project addressed this challenge by removing and harnessing the silt so it can benefit people, nature and the economy.
-This knowledge gained by building with sand, clay and silt during this project can also be used for other purposes.
+The knowledge gained by building with sand, clay and silt during this project can be used for other purposes.
 For example, it can be used to reinforce dykes, manage erosion and create islands suitable for housing.
-The research carried out around the Marker Wadden project focused on three main areas:

 The final results of the programme were published in 2022.